MansMeg/IntroML/README.md

 ### Computer assignments
 Each week an individual computer assignment is done with a focus on implementing the main part of the material.
 Each assignment is completed individually and should follow the computer assignment template.

 Students should return the computer assignments no later than **Sunday 23.59 each week**.
-A second possibility to turn in assignments is possible at the end of the course.
 For a detailed list of deadlines, see the [rough course plan](https://docs.google.com/spreadsheets/d/1HC_QN2mCq9bkCPzmkP8RaR3RokFQCWo9oPuU7rFyR8Y/edit?usp=sharing).

 There are two complementary turn-ins of assignments, the last day of the course and roughly 2-4 weeks after the course ends.
 After the last possible time to turn in the assignment no more chances will be given.
 In this case, you will be failed on the course and you will need to retake the course next year.